maher-kassem/cavity_model/README.md

 ## Documentation

-### Step by step guide to get this running yourself (on a unix machine with miniconda installed)
+### Step by step guide to get this running yourself (on a unix machine with Miniconda installed)
 0. Clone the repository and change directory
 `git clone https://github.com/mahermkassem/Protein_Gap_Model_Demo.git`
 `cd Protein_Gap_Model_Demo/`